 |0%||after 50% of enrollment period|

 Exceptions to these policies may be made if the student withdraws from the university for reasons of hardship.
 These reasons are defined as: (1) death of the student, (2) death in the student's immediate family, (3) a medical condition that compels withdrawal upon recommendation of the director of Student Health Services, or (4) a mental health condition that compels withdrawal upon recommendation of the director of Counseling and Psychological Services.
-Students may file a university withdrawal refund appeal with the Withdrawal Appeals Committee at the Advising Center, 2nd Floor Killian Annex or by emailing to email@example.com .
+Students may file a university withdrawal refund appeal with the Office of Student Retention, 2nd Floor Killian Annex or by emailing email@example.com.

 Students who receive Title IV financial aid are subject to separate federal refund regulations governing such aid.
-Changes in the number of hours a student is enrolled for may have an effect on eligibility for aid, and may result in a student having to repay all or a portion of the aid.
+Changes in the number of hours a student is enrolled in may effect eligibility for aid and may result in a student having to repay some or all of the aid back to the university.
 Students who have specific questions should contact the Financial Aid Office for additional information.